dareoyeleke/SQL-ENGINEERING/README.md

-### 2) Top paying skills :: Building on the last query, adding the specific skills needed for said jobs to help understand what skills are required to get those jobs to encourage guided effort towaards building those skills
+### 2)💸Top paying skills :: Building on the last query, adding the specific skills needed for said jobs to help understand what skills are required to get those jobs to encourage guided effort towaards building those skills
   ```sql
     WITH data_analyst_jobs AS
     (